Printable Montessori Continent 3-Part Cards Make Geography Fun

 Montessori Animals of the World and Map

 We highly recommend using the continent cards after starting with our Montessori Animals and Continents Printable Pack (Chinese, Korean, English).
-According to my son, the Montessori animal activity is “the most fun!” 🙂
+My son says the Montessori animal activity is “the most fun!” 🙂

 Montessori maps and globes

-Because kids need to see where the continents are in the world, our Montessori globe and Montessori felt world map have been a big help.
+Because kids need to see where the continents are in the world, our Montessori globe and Montessori felt world map has been a big help.

-We love making friends with different cultural backgrounds!
+We love befriending people with different cultural backgrounds.
 But in our small, homogenous town, much of our diversity comes from books in our library.

-Same goes for Africa when we read stories about Black history in English and Chinese.
-My kids remember the green continent card while learning about the uniqueness of different countries.
+The same goes for Africa when we read stories about Black history books in English and Chinese.
+My kids remember the green continent card while learning about the diversity across the continent.

 Cooking, eating, and reading books about delicious food are also great times to talk about the continents around the world!

-How to organize and displaying Montessori 3-part cards with a folder
+How to organize Montessori 3-part cards with a folder

-However, I also made folder templates that you can download, print, and use with other Montessori 3-part cards from our website!
+However, I also made folder templates you can download, print, and use with other Montessori 3-part cards from our website.
 The folder template is included with the Montessori maps and 3-part continent cards!

 Get the Montessori maps and 3-part cards here